Nitrodist/markcampbell.me/_posts/2015-11-18-bsides-winnipeg-2015-coin-ctf.md

 ## Conclusion

 It was a lot of fun figuring out this puzzle and I got a cool keepsake at the end of it.
+I also got [a sweet signed copy of 'Spam Nation' by Brian Krebs](https://twitter.com/Elmwoodie/status/666000022249410560) as a prize!
 Next year's BSides Winnipeg is going to be a CTF exclusively and the 2017 edition will be a conference.
 See all of you there next year!